How To Get a Private Investigator License in Oklahoma

 • Documented proof of experience or comparable training.

 • Payment amount required.
-Please do not mail cash.
-No personal checks.
+Please do not mail cash—no personal checks.
 Only money orders, company checks, or cashier’s checks are accepted.

 • If you’re not a United States Citizen, you must provide verifiable documentation of legal residence.